mgechev/angular-seed/README.md

 - Following the [best practices for your application’s structure](https://github.com/mgechev/angular2-style-guide).
 - Manager of your type definitions using [typings](https://github.com/typings/typings).
 - Has autoprefixer and css-lint support.
-- Basic Service Worker, which implements "Cache then network strategy".

 # How to start